Expiration, exercise, and assignment | Robinhood

 Content is provided for educational purposes only, doesn't constitute tax or investment advice, and isn't a recommendation for any security or trading strategy.
 All investments involve risk, including the possible loss of capital.
 Past performance doesn't guarantee future results.

-If multiple options positions or strategies are established in the same underlying symbol, Robinhood Financial may deem it necessary to pair or re-pair the separately established options positions or strategies together as part of its risk management process.
+If multiple option positions or strategies are established in the same underlying symbol, Robinhood Financial may deem it necessary to pair or re-pair the separately established options positions or strategies together as part of its risk management process.

 Robinhood Financial doesn't guarantee favorable investment outcomes.
 The past performance of a security or financial product doesn't guarantee future results or returns.